cyippiy/aA/misc.md

     * listens for a particular state change and then dispatches an action accordingly
 * What are presentational components?
     * components that is view oriented rather than actions.
+* Explain Context in React
+* What does the <Provider> component do?